WebAssembly/component-model/design/mvp/CanonicalABI.md

 embedder is allowed to use any algorithm (involving priorities, fairness, etc) to choose which thread to schedule next (and hopefully an algorithm more efficient than the simple polling loop written above).
-The `Thread.ready` and `Thread.resume` methods along with how the `pending` list is populated are all defined [below](#thread-state) as part of the `Thread` class.
+The `Thread.ready` and `Thread.resume` methods along with how the `waiting` list is populated are all defined [below](#thread-state) as part of the `Thread` class.

 The `FuncInst` passed to `Store.invoke` is defined to take 3 parameters: